-Sanctions
+• Sanctions

-These sanctions are available to apply to any student found responsible for violating University or Program policy.
-However, some are reserved specifically for University Conduct Processes or student organizations as indicated below.
-Additionally, any sanction with a potential financial cost will require consultation with USA.
+These sanctions may apply to any student found responsible for violating University or Program policy.
+However, some are reserved specifically for University Conduct Committee Processes or student organizations as indicated below.

 Disciplinary sanctions should be consistent with the impact of the offense on the University community shall be imposed.
 Progressive discipline principles shall be followed in that the student's conduct history at MBKU (and any other institution, if applicable) shall be considered, along with any other relevant information while determining sanctions.
 All sanctions will have a designated time frame for their duration, or in which they must be completed.